AUGUST 8, 2022

 What We Typically Do for Cloud Scalability

-Choose the right infrastructure options for scalability.
-Using a PaaS for a web app is recommended because cloud services take care of many aspects involved in web app development and maintenance.
+- Choose the right infrastructure options for scalability.
+Using a PaaS eliminates many of the issues that come during the development and maintenance of a web project.
 These aspects include the infrastructure and storage, servers, networking, databases, middleware, and runtime environment.
 PaaS can make scaling easier since it offers auto-scaling along with the reliability and availability of SLAs.
 If you don’t yet use a PaaS, consider AWS, Heroku, IBM Cloud, or Microsoft Azure.

 Event-driven architecture.
 This pattern consists of a core unit and modules that only connect to the data they need.
 Each event generated by the central unit transmits data to a specific module.